NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 ## external_computation

-This is a feature that for now is only (and can only be) used by NIVAFjord to call into some C++ code.
+This is a feature that for now is only (and can only be) used by NIVAFjord and MAGIC to call into some custom C++ code.
 It may be expanded at a later point.